In-medium effects in $\phi$ meson production in heavy-ion collisions from subthreshold to relativistic energies

-Supplementary to Fig.~\ref{production3}, in Fig.~\ref{dndy} we display the $\phi$ production (top) and absorption (bottom) by nucleons (left) and by $\Delta$ resonances (right), separated for each meson-baryon channel, in 0-75 \% central Au+Au collisions at $\sqrt{s_{\rm NN}}=$ 3 GeV.
+Supplementary to Fig.~\ref{production3}, in Fig.~\ref{dndy} we display the accumulated rapidity distribution for the $\phi$ production (top) and absorption (bottom) by nucleons (left) and by $\Delta$ resonances (right), separated for each meson-baryon channel from our $T$-matrix approach, in 0-75 \% central Au+Au collisions at $\sqrt{s_{\rm NN}}=$ 3 GeV.
 Since hyperons are rare compared to nucleons or $\Delta$'s, the contribution from $K+Y\rightarrow \phi+N$ is less relevant in spite of the larger cross section (see Fig. \ref{csSU6}).
 The most dominant channels are therefore $\eta+N\rightarrow \phi+N$ and $\rho+\Delta \rightarrow \phi+N$.
 Though the number of nucleons is larger than that of $\Delta$s, $\rho+\Delta \rightarrow \phi+N$ is more dominant than $\rho+N \rightarrow \phi+N$, since the cross section for the latter is smaller and kinetically suppressed due to the smaller mass of nucleon as compared to that of the $\Delta$.
 On the other hand, $\phi+N \rightarrow K+Y$ is the dominant channel for $\phi$ absorption due to its large cross section.